Submissions for Dragon Con 2016 are now open. If you want to submit something this year, do your homework and read this page …

 - We decide what we like

 - We show it

 The “we” is the Videography Director of Dragon Con (Brian Richardson) and several of the DragonConTV producers.
 If the video gets the nod, then the submitter is contacted so a high-quality version of the video can be acquired for playback at the convention.
 In the event of some tie, dispute or other challenge that one would like to see resolved on American Gladiators, the Videography Director of Dragon*Con has the final say (sorry Nitro).
 The buck has to stop somewhere, and in our case it’s with Brian.

 Note: please don’t use the website comment system or Facebook to submit videos.
 They will get lost.
-Send us an e-mail.
+Use the form, Luke.

 What if my video doesn’t get shown?

 Yeah, this might happen … we hope you don’t take it personally or get discouraged.
 There’s limited time for us to review everything that comes in, and it’s possible that a video one person likes is one we won’t quite get.
-You may also have an issue with our rules on profanity or content and feel that you can’t compromise your work for us morons … cool, we get that.
-And don’t forget the pesky technical guidelines that may cause us consternation.
+You may also have an issue with our rules on profanity or content and feel that you can’t compromise your work for us morons.
+Cool, we get that.
+Also, don’t forget the pesky technical guidelines that may cause us consternation.

-There’s lots of videos we work on than never see the light of day, and plenty of stuff we’ve produced that we might have rather never released (“only the mediocre are always at their best” :) ).
+There’s lots of videos we work on than never see the light of day, and plenty of stuff we’ve produced that we might have rather never released.
+Remember, only the mediocre are always at their best.
 YouTube, Vimeo and dozens of other sites will be happy to show your work if we decide not to … even other conventions may like it.